AlSch092/EasyHandles/README.md

 ## Detection & Prevention:

-- Since kernelmode callbacks related to handle openings are not triggered, the handle table for all processes must be walked (in the worst case), and the type of handle + target process must be checked (which is the same way you would check for open process handles in usermode)
+- Since kernelmode callbacks related to handle openings are not triggered, the handle table for all processes must be walked (in the worst case), and the type of handle + target process must be checked (which is the same way you would check for open process handles in usermode).
+The way this occurs changes whether you're in kernelspace or userland, but both are well-documented.